Quick Comparison: V7 vs V12 - Spec & Test Overview

 Even with deep cleaning, the V7 got a (slightly) higher average (94.93% vs. 94.1%).

-One reason could be the seal behind the brush roll – the V7 uses a felt seal compared to the V12’s rubber squeegee.
+One reason could be the seal behind the brush roll—the V7 uses a felt seal, while the V12 uses a rubber squeegee.

 Hair Wrap Comparison [on Carpets]

-Not surprisingly, the V12 Detect is the better alternative to cleaning hair on carpets, thanks to its higher airflow in the auto and max settings.
+Not surprisingly, the V12 Detect is the better choice for cleaning hair from carpets, thanks to its higher airflow at the auto and max settings.

-It was excellent, even up to nine-inch strands, but struggled with eleven-inch hair, only picking up 30%.
+It was excellent, even with nine-inch strands, but it struggled with eleven-inch hair, picking up only 30%.

 - 5-inch strands: 96%